lauradondiego/webdb-ii-guided/notes.md

 * if you don't have knex installed globally, npx knex init
 * if you want to install globally npm i -g knex
 * npx knex migrate:make bootstrap
+* npx knex migrate:latest

+what happens if you run v3 code against v4 database.

+**Every table MUST have a Primary Key (PK)**

+Data Model > validation > db constraints

+## Steps

+- npx knex init to create knexfile.js
+- moved config object to knexfile.js from fruits router.
+- removed staging and production properties from knexfile.js
+- added db-config.js
+- changed the reference on fruits router to bring db from db-config.js

+**every change to the schema, needs a new migration**